Winter-Reed Teacher Loan Repayment

 1. Complete the online application.
 The online application must be completed each and every academic year for which the applicant seeks aid.

-2. Submit a copy of your valid standard five-year Mississippi educator’s license (a three-year alternate route license, one-year alternate route license, or one-year emergency certificate do not qualify).
+2. Submit a copy of your valid five-year (standard or nontraditional alternate route) Mississippi educator’s license (a three-year alternate route license, one-year alternate route license, one-year emergency certificate, or other provisional emergency license does not qualify).

 3. Submit a copy of your current teaching contract.